zhangjf1988/GIT/readme.txt

-git is free nice software.
+git is free nice friendly software. my boss is stupied.